progrium/topframe/README.md

 ---
 * Display information and always-on-top widgets
 * Use HTML/JS/CSS to draw on your screen
-* Great for screencasting or streaming overlays
 * Edit source, hit save, screen will update
+* Extensible with shell scripts in any language
-* Less than 300 lines of Go code
+* Less than 400 lines of Go code, minimal deps
 * Currently alpha, macOS only ...

 ## Getting Started

-First, [download Go](https://golang.org/dl/) or `brew install go`.
-If you have Go installed, make sure it is version 1.16 or greater:
+First, [download Go 1.16+](https://golang.org/dl/) or `brew install go`.
+If already installed, make sure it is version 1.16 or greater:

 ```